Grants, levies and local love: How to fund tourism in regional communities

 5. Sponsorships and Partnerships

-Partnering with local businesses, regional development organisations, or even universities can unlock funding for specific tourism projects — especially those aligned with education, environment, or health outcomes.
+Partnering with businesses, regional development organisations, or even universities can unlock funding for specific tourism projects — especially those aligned with education, environment, or health outcomes.

 6. Community Crowdfunding and Support